neverneeth/unclock-3/README.md

 - Member 2: Aithel Christo - College of Engineering, Trivandrum

 ### Project Description
-Unclock is a versatile clock that performs functions that we can't exploit right now.
+Unclock is a versatile clock that performs various unfunctions.
 It has a world clock, a stopwatch, a timer and an alarm all with a twist ;)

 ### The Problem (that doesn't exist)
 The hegemony of standardized clock system.
 The matrix of SI units and fixed locations and linear shall be overcome.